Living with Lakes

 - Crew Engineering is a professional engineering firm which was hired to complete inventory, inspection, assessment and mapping of all existing stormwater conveyances (catch basins, culvert pipes, swales and inlets).
 This study recorded the locations and conditions of nearly 600 stormwater conveyances on our private roads, as well as those owned by the town, that impact our community.
 Those conveyances needing repair or replacement have been prioritized and will be scheduled for repairs beginning in 2023.

-- We contracted Carp Solutions for the study of our carp population.
+- Carp Population Study (2022): We contracted Carp Solutions for the study of our carp population.
 Carp are considered a threat to healthy lakes because their activity stirs up lake sediment, which releases nutrients and can be a major contributor to algae blooms and related issues.
-This study is tentatively scheduled to begin in the fall of 2022.

 Collectively these studies will help us to create a watershed management plan that will help us control runoff, identify the potential locations for aeration, decide how to address excessive lake bottom sediment, what additional steps might improve control of alga and invasive plant species, and plan for future remediation in the months and years to come.